lordmulder/mhash-384/README.md

 The number of words per MHash-384 hash.
 Each word has a size of 64 bits (`uint64_t`).
 This value is qual to `6U`.

-## API for for C language
+## API for C language

 All functions described in the following are *reentrant* and *thread-safe*.
 A single thread may compute multiple MHash-384 hashes in an "interleaved" fashion, provided that a separate MHash-384 context is used for each ongoing hash computation.
 Multiple threads may compute multiple MHash-384 hashes in parallel, provided that each thread uses its own separate MHash-384 context; *no* synchronization is required.
-However, sharing the same MHash-384 context between multiple threads is **not** safe in the general case!
-If the same MHash-384 context needs to be accessed from multiple threads, then the threads need to be synchronized explicitly (e.g. via Mutex lock), ensuring that all access to the shared context is rigorously serialized.
+However, sharing the same MHash-384 context between multiple threads is **not** safe in the general case.
+If the same MHash-384 context needs to be accessed from multiple threads, then the threads need to be synchronized explicitly (e.g. via Mutex lock), ensuring that all access to the shared context is rigorously serialized!

 ### mhash384_t